PCI DSS Assessment: A Quick Guide

 Payal Wadhwa

-For first-timers, it can feel intimidating to prepare for a PCI DSS assessment.
+For first-timers, preparing for a PCI DSS assessment can feel intimidating.
 There’s a sense of ambiguity on where to begin, multiple requirements to absorb, and implementation gaps to fill.
-The larger goal is not to just get compliant but to safeguard cardholder’s data from security threats.
-A PCI DSS assessment however, acts as a crucial step in becoming a secure enterprise.
+The larger goal is not just to get compliant but to safeguard cardholder’s data from security threats.
+A PCI compliance assessment, however, acts as a crucial step in becoming a secure enterprise.

 This blog is a quick go-to resource that can help you prepare for a PCI DSS assessment.
 Let’s get started.